oban-bg/oban/README.md

   slow queue can't back up other faster queues.
 - **Queue Control** — Queues can be paused, resumed and scaled independently at runtime.
+- **Resilient Queues** — Failing queries won't the entire supervision tree, instead they trip a circuit breaker and will be retried again in the future.
 - **Job Killing** — Jobs can be killed in the middle of execution regardless of which node they are running on.
 This stops the job at once and flags it as `discarded`.